Our content may include links to products from our partners

 These regulations seemed to be effective in preventing predatory finance companies from preying on cash-strapped students.
 New cards opened by college students have been declining since 2009.
 In a 2016 study, more students are using debit cards (85 percent) than credit cards (65 percent).
 Many of the students reported that they use credit cards less because they want to avoid debt.

-How To Get A Credit Card With No Credit History
+How To Get A Credit Card With No Credit History?

 We’ve said that credit is required for nearly anything.
 Prospective landlords will require it and your bank will want to check it before it finances your first car.
 There are several ways to get a credit card without a credit history.
 You can then use these cards to build a credible credit standing that will be to your later advantage.
 When you are ready to take out a mortgage or apply for a business loan, your history will up your score.

-Get A Co-Signatory To Vouch For You.
+1. Get A Co-Signatory To Vouch For You

 If banks won’t give you a credit card, you can make use of someone else’s credit to get one.
-A good guarantor would be someone with a good job and an equally good credit.
+A good guarantor would be someone with a good job and equally good credit.
 Find one who is a client in good standing of the bank where you are applying for a card.
 The bank is likely to grant if that person has sufficient deposit and/or credit business with that same bank.

 However, getting a credit card with a co-signer comes with great responsibilities too.
 You are involving another person with your credit performance.
 Your guarantor would have to look over your shoulder to see that you are being financially responsible.
 Remember that if you miss your payments or over-extend your card, your co-signer’s credit is affected.
 In fact, some credit card agreements would allow the bank to run after your co-signatory if you default.
 Think carefully if you can really manage your credit card debts before you apply with someone else.

-Apply For A Secured Credit Card.
+2. Apply For A Secured Credit Card

 When you don’t qualify for a traditional card at the moment, a secured credit card is a great solution.
 Getting a secured credit card requires you to put down a deposit that is sometimes higher than the credit limit you will get.
-The card itself will work like a traditional credit card and your card activities are reported to the credit bureaus.
+The card itself will work as a traditional credit card and your card activities are reported to the credit bureaus.
 This way, you will eventually be able to build your own credit.

 You will also have to pay your monthly credit card bills just like in a traditional card.
 In case you fail to pay, the bank has the authority to use your deposit to pay for your credit card bill.
 They might even charge you a penalty.
 Keeping your payments updated and on time is important in building good credit.